adfleshner/node-laundry-view-svc/README.md

-This is a fork of Nixta's wonderful library [node-laundry-view-svc](https://github.com/nixta/node-laundry-view-svc).
-Altered a bit to work this the university of Alabama's Laundry View Syste.
+This is a fork of Nixta's wonderful library [node-laundry-view-svc](https://github.com/nixta/node-laundry-view-svc).I Altered a bit to work this the University of Alabama's Laundry View System.
 I take no credit in writing any of this all I did was find where he was loading his campus and change it to the one I wanted.
-The code works awesome. https://ua-laundry.herokuapp.com/
+The code works awesome. https://ua-laundry.herokuapp.com/ Thank you nixta this is great!

 node-laundry-view-svc
 =====================